Uiluan/SoftwareCraftsmanshipClub_Python/Password/README.md

 # [Password](https://github.com/joebobfisher/software-craftsmanship-club/tree/main/password)
-Written for chapter 7 of Clean Code: Error Handling.

 ## Running the code
 The python code is dockerized.
 If docker is installed and running, use the following command to build the tests.